Empanada dough the thought alone might feel like a daunting task. But what if I tell you that shouldn’t be that way?

 How to make empanada dough

-To make empanada dough start with the flour and salt.
+To make empanada dough for baking start with the flour and salt.
 I use a kitchen machine and pulse the salt through the flour.

 Freeze empanada dough